-H. L. Mencken famously said that nobody ever went broke underestimating the taste of the American public.
-If he were alive today, he might note that no Democrat ever lost the presidency by underestimating the intelligence of the American electorate.
+It has been said that nobody ever went broke underestimating the taste of the American public.
+I’m beginning to think no Democrat ever lost the presidency by underestimating the intelligence of the American electorate.

 Much has been said about the fact that a large and increasing number of voters are getting so much free stuff from the government that they will automatically vote for the party that promises to keep the freebies coming.
 That kind of childish irresponsibility and selfishness is a moral problem whose remedy lies outside the realm of politics.
 Somewhere along the line, too many parents failed to teach their children the simple economic truth that there is no such thing as a free lunch (or free birth control pills, or a free Obamaphone).
 Someone has to pay for all the loot that government doles out to its favored constituencies, and no, raising taxes on the rich won’t solve the problem.
 Even if you’re stupid enough to believe that the rich will just roll over and allow all their wealth to be confiscated, there still wouldn’t be enough to fund government spending at anything remotely resembling its current levels.

-But just as troubling as this moral failure is the failure of intelligence that caused millions of voters to believe the outrageous lies that Barack Obama and his gang of thugs told about a good, honest, and honorable man, a man whose shoes they are not fit to shine.
+But just as troubling as this moral failure is the failure of intelligence that caused millions of voters to believe the outrageous lies that Barack Obama and his gang of thugs told about a good, decent, and honorable man.
 Day after day, we heard: Romney became wealthy by impoverishing other people.
 Romney gives terminal cancer to the wives of men who have lost their health insurance because they lost their jobs (which is also Romney’s fault).
 Romney is cruel to animals.
 Romney is an old meanie who never gave his garbage man a hug.
 Romney wants to kill Big Bird.
 Romney wants to make contraception illegal.
 Romney doesn’t pay any taxes himself, but he wants to raise your taxes.
 Romney wants women to be paid less than men.
 Romney wants to put black people back in chains.
 Romney wants to kick Grandma off Social Security and Medicare, and take Medicaid and housing assistance and food stamps away from poor people, and so on ad nauseam.

 When Obama won the presidency in 2008, the following editorial comment appeared in the Czech Republic Observer, and it’s as relevant today as it was then: